The new and updated Hario Skerton Pro is a proper entry level manual grinder. Find out, whether you should consider it right here,

 Especially the metal crank and the curved plastic lid are nice upgrades to the ones used in the original Skerton.

-As expected from a fairly low tech device such as a hand grinder it’s pretty easy to use: Pour in the beans in the top, get the biceps to work, and after a minute or two you have freshly ground coffee!
+As expected from a somewhat low tech tool, it is a hand grinder that’s entirely simple to utilize: Pour in the beans in the top, get the biceps to work, and after a minute or two you have freshly ground coffee!

 Compared to the earlier generation of the Skerton, this model features some significant improvements when it comes to usability.

 For me, it’s no problem holding the grinder in one hand and turning the handle with the other.
 However, if you have really small hands it might be more comfortable in the long run with a slimmer grinder.